willemharmse/CodeWizardsHMSProject/backend/README.md

 ### User Endpoints
   These are the endpoints that relate to the user route within the backend:
   - POST /api/user/create - This creates a new user within the system
+  - GET /api/user/ - This gets all the users in the system
+  - GET /api/user/:username - This gets a specific user in the system based on the username
   - GET /api/user/student/:username - This retrieves details about a specific student in the system
   - GET /api/user/lecturer/:username - This retrieves details about a specific lecturer in the system
-  - GET /api/user/admin/:username - This retrieves details about a specific admin in the system
+  - GET /api/user/logout - This logs a user out of the system
   - POST /api/user/login - The logs the user into the system and sends creates a JWT token
   - PUT /api/update/:username - This allows a user to be updated
   - DELETE /api/delete/:username - This allows a user to be deleted